 At any time and without prejudice, an applicant may withdraw its application from consideration.
 If an application has been publicly announced and is later withdrawn, the final status of the application in public LIHI documents will be described as "withdrawn" and posted on the LIHI website Pending Applications page for a 30-day period, and commenters on the application will be notified of the withdrawal.
 After the 30-day period, all facility documents will be removed from the website.
 The applicant can resubmit an application package at a later date, if desired.
 An applicant may also suspend or place their application on hold at any time without prejudice.
-This may be appropriate if additional information is needed to complete the application review and render a Certification decision.
-In this case, the application status on the Pending Applications webpage will be described as "review in process, awaiting additional information".
+This may be appropriate if additional information is needed to complete the applications webpage will be described as "review in process, awaiting additional information".
 Application review fees are not refundable, even in the instance of withdrawal and re-activated applications may be subject to additional review fees.